buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 If authentication is active, it will use the authenticated user instead of displaying a text-entry box.

 ``size`` (optional; default: 10)
-    The width of the input field (in characters)
+    The width of the input field (in characters).

 ``need_email`` (optional; default True)
     If true, require a full email address rather than arbitrary text.